LeslyeCream/Syrope/README.md

 2. Efficiency in data usage and download size

 - Load a website in your browser and save it with the Obsidian extension can use up dozens of megabytes, since it always loads the entire site.
 This script prevents that and lets you save more websites in less time while using less data.
 It’s especially useful if you’re on a limited mobile data plan or a slow network.

+*If you're looking to archive a large number of articles to prevent loss or if you're a bookworm, I think this script can be very helpful (:*

 ## How to use